38 Weeks Pregnant: The 38th Week Of Pregnancy

-You only have 2 weeks left in your pregnancy, so try to sit back and enjoy these last few days.
+You only have two weeks left in your pregnancy, so try to sit back and enjoy these last few days.

 What Changes are Occurring With Your Body?

 Babies sizes vary around the last several weeks of pregnancy, but most likely your baby is between 17 and 20 inches (43.2 to 50.8 cm) long and weighs 6 ¼ to 7 ½ pounds (2.8 to 3.4 kg).

 Your baby is continuing to grow, but the vast majority of the organs are mature and fully functioning.
 The only exceptions are your baby’s brain and lungs.
 These two organs can function outside of the womb at this point, although they will continue to mature during childhood.